Karl Kautsky: Russian Revolution of 1905 and mass strike debate

-In 1909, Kautsky published The Road to Power (Der Weg zur Macht), which he conceived of as a "complement" to his 1902 work The Social Revolution.
-In this book, Kautsky argued that a new "era of revolutions" was approaching due to the sharpening of class and international conflicts.
-He predicted "significant shifts in the relationship of forces in favour of the proletariat" and reiterated that the dictatorship of the proletariat was the "only form" of political power for the working class.
-The book's radical tone caused a stir within the SPD; the party leadership refused to publish it under the party's imprint, and revisionists threatened a split over its publication, viewing it as dangerously revolutionary.
-In the book, Kautsky argued that theory was needed to show the reality concealed by the reformists' "positive work" and to convert the revolutionary potential of the masses from a "possibility" into a "reality".
-He presented the revolution as an inevitable product of capitalist development which could not be artificially stimulated, assigning a passive role to the party: it must maintain its oppositional integrity while waiting for the ruling class to destroy itself through its inner contradictions.
-The work represented a return to the "Erfurt synthesis" and a theoretical proposal for a truce between the party's factions.
-After the initial edition of 5,000 sold out quickly, the executive refused a second printing.
-With the help of his friend Clara Zetkin on the party's control commission, Kautsky forced the executive to relent.

 Development of "centrism"

 The mass strike debate and its outcome led Kautsky to develop what became known as his "centrist" position, attempting to find a "true" course between reformism on the right and radicalism on the left.
 He opposed both the reformist idea that socialism could be achieved by gradual reforms and the revolutionary theory that the party's main task was to prepare for a single violent upheaval.
 He believed that theory (Marxism) generated the necessary motivation for socialist action and that the party's main task was to prepare the workers for an inevitable, though not necessarily imminent, revolution by raising their consciousness and organizing them.
 He argued for a "strategy of attrition" (Ermattungsstrategie), where the party would win not by shock tactics but by outlasting the opposition through persistent aggressive political positioning.
 In this strategy, the party would use parliamentary struggles, street demonstrations, and strikes to gradually weaken its opponents and strengthen the proletariat, only engaging in a decisive battle when the enemy had been sufficiently worn down.